-The overall credit quality of the Company's borrowers is reflected in the individual and weighted average credit risk ratings of the loans in the portfolio.
-Credit risk ratings for each borrower are established based on a number of qualitative and quantitative factors including an assessment of management and strategy, historical and projected repayment capacity, collateral coverage and performance, financial condition and sponsorship, strength of guarantees and any contingencies.
+The Company's portfolio currently consists of revolving lines of credit.
+All loans in the Company's portfolio are individually evaluated when determining the risk rating for each loan.
+A lower internal risk rating represents less risk while a higher internal risk rating represents more risk.
+Credit risk ratings for each borrower are established based on certain qualitative and quantitative factors including an assessment of management and strategy, historical and projected repayment capacity, collateral coverage and performance, financial condition and sponsorship, strength of guarantees and any contingencies.